arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 1. Using a Micro USB cable (not included).
 2. Using an external 5 V power supply connected to `VIN_BQ25120` pin, **the recommended power supply voltage is 5 V**.
 3. Using a 3.7 V Lithium Polymer (Li-Po) battery connected to the board through the onboard battery connector; the manufacturer part number of the battery connector is BM03B-ACHSS and the recommended battery capacity for the Nicla Voice is 200 mAh.
-A battery with an integrated NTC thermistor monitor is also recommended for thermal protection.
+A Li-Po battery with an integrated NTC thermistor is also recommended for thermal protection.
 4. Using the onboard ESLOV connector, which has a dedicated 5 V line; the manufacturer part number of the ESLOV connector is SM05B-SRSS.

 ### NDP Processor Firmware Update